 \Re denotes a perturbable numerical value.
-In the initial random generation (generation 0) of a run, each perturbable numerical value is set, individually and separately, to a random value in a chosen range (from 0.0 and 2.0 here).
+In generation 0, each perturbable numerical value is set, individually and separately, to a random value in a chosen range (from 0.0 and 2.0 here).

-In the illustrative problem herein, C00116 is the concentration of glycerol.
+C00116 (following the notation of the E-CELL cell simulation model) is the concentration of glycerol.
 C00162 is the concentration of fatty acid.
 These two substances are inputs to the illustrative overall network of interest herein.
 C00002 is the concentration of the cofactor ATP.
 C00165 is the concentration of diacyl-glycerol.
 This substance is the final product of the illustrative network herein.
 INT_1, INT_2, and INT_3 are the concentrations of intermediate substances 1, 2, and 3 (respectively).